November 22. Kazinform's timeline of major events

 EVENTS

-1997 – Almaty city hosts the first Congress of Physicians of Kazakhstan.
+1997 – The first Congress of physicians of Kazakhstan is held in Almaty.

-1998 – A memorial plaque is installed on the house where poet Khamit Yergaliyev (1916-1997) used to live.
-Yergaliyev is renowned not only for his poetry but also for translations of works by Nikolai Nekrasov, William Shakespeare, George Gordon Byron, etc.

 2011 – The new Monument of Independence is installed in Karaganda city.
 The 47m tall monument weighs 16 tons.

-2012 – Nur-Sultan (then - Astana) is chosen as the host city of the EXPO-2017, beating Belgium’s Liege.
+2012 – Astana (now Nur-Sultan) is chosen as the host city of the EXPO-2017, beating Belgium’s Liege.
 The Kazakh capital becomes the first host city of the EXPO event in the territory of the Central Asian and CIS countries.

-2016 – Made in KZ agency is founded in Nur-Sultan (then - Astana) to create and promote Kazakhstani brands.
+2016 – The Made in KZ Agency is founded in Astana (now Nur-Sultan) to create and promote Kazakhstani brands.

-2016 – A resident of Mangistau region unearths a hoard of gold coins dating back to 12-13th century.

-2017 – Kazakhstani Boris Nugmanov becomes world champion in 70-74 (yrs) age category at the World Kettlebell Championships in Seoul, the Republic of Korea.

 2018 – Kazakhstani chemical scientists Zulkhair Mansurov is awarded the UNESCO medal «For contribution to the development of nanoscience and nanotechnologies» at the organization’s headquarters in Paris.